vatnz-dev/sops/docs/oceanic/index.md

 ### Currency Requirements

-In order to utilise your Oceanic Endorsement, and by extension, exersize your rights under the Pacific Oceanic Agreement, you must meet the following criteria:
+In order to utilise your Oceanic Endorsement, and by extension, exersise your rights under the Pacific Oceanic Agreement, you must meet the following criteria:

-- A Participating Organisation must require a permitted controller to log 1 hour on a permitted oceanic position, within the previous 3 months, for them to be considered active, and
+- A Participating Organisation must require a permitted controller to log 1 hour on a permitted oceanic position, within the previous 3 months, for them to be considered active; and
 - A permitted controller who does not meet the hour requirement specified above, will be considered inactive; and
 - An inactive permitted controller may become active again, by performing a buddy session with a permitted controller who is approved to do so by that PO; and
 - Any additional currency or activity requirements imposed by a PO on local or visiting controllers do not apply to permitted controllers.